mbido/Perturbed-oil-and-vinegar-signature-scheme/report/report.typ

 )
 $

-The determinant of a upper triangular matrix by block is the product of the determinants of its diagonal blocks.
+The determinant of an upper triangular matrix by block is the product of the determinants of its diagonal blocks.
 Therefore :
 $
 chi_F (X) =& det(hat(A) - X I_k) dot det(hat(D) - X I_k)\
           =& chi_hat(A) (X) dot chi_hat(D) (X)
 $

-And we know that $hat(A)$ and $hat(D)$ are linked :
+And it is known that $hat(A)$ and $hat(D)$ are linked :
 $
 &hat(A) = (C_1^top)^(-1) B_1^top &<=>& B_1^top = C_1^top hat(A)\
 &hat(D) = C_1^(-1) B_1 &<=>& B_1^top = hat(D)^top C_1^top\